 The five pins must consist of a material and must have a color admitted by the CEB.
-They may either be of one homogeneous color or four of these pins may be of one color and the one placed in the center may have another color.
+They may either be of one homogeneous color or four of this pins may be of one color and the one placed in the center may have another color.
 The pins 25 mm in high are round and have 6 mm in diameter on the top, 10 mm at the widest spot of the lower part and 7 mm on the bottom. (see scheme H of the playing rules B/8)

-Article 1002 - MARKING OF THE SPOTS AND THE POSITION LINES
+Artikel 1002 - MARKING OF THE SPOTS AND THE POSITION LINES

-1. The affixing of the marking strictly has to follow the regulations as indicated in scheme G on the playing rules B/8
+- 1. By affixing the marking of any system is not allowed - 2.
+The positions of the spots and positions lines are indicated in scheme G on the playing rules B/8.